 Tenants might not be the only source of frustration, time, and expense for property owners.
 Small homeowners’ associations are self-policing groups, requiring the owners to work together to pay bills, agree on improvements, collect dues, manage cash flows, and adhere to the common bylaws.
 Disputes can arise outside of the building as well—parking or noise issues with neighbors are common in densely-populated metropolitan areas.
 Don’t underestimate the cost of your time.

 Real estate is commonly thought of as a tax shelter for investors.
 While that may be true for professional real estate land barons, for the part-time landlord with a full-time job in another industry and a rental property or two, the tax benefits may not be as significant as you expect.

-Recall that the IRS considers rental income Ôpassive’ unless the taxpayer is deemed to actively participate.
+Recall that the IRS considers rental income ‘passive’ unless the taxpayer is qualifies as an active participant.
 Taxpayers with rental income in 2020 will generally be classified in one of three buckets for tax purposes:

 Getting a mortgage can offer leverage which can improve your ROI (less cash required from you initially).
 The tradeoff is a higher monthly payment and cost of debt which make margins thinner.
-Discuss how the rental property may impact your cash flow with your financial advisor and tax situation with your CPA including how depreciation factors into your cost basis and the tax treatment of a gain when you sell the property.
+Discuss how the rental property may impact your cash flow with your financial advisor and tax situation with your CPA.
+Also consider how depreciation factors into your cost basis and the tax treatment of a gain when you sell the property.

-Before buying, it’s important to be educated about the limitations of the tax benefits and understand that tax law can change at any time.
+Before buying, understand the limitations of the tax benefits and understand that tax law can change at any time.
 If you earn too much to deduct depreciation-driven losses against other income, you’ll likely want to make sure the property is providing adequate cash flow and there’s a strong probability of price appreciation in rent and/or home prices in the area to help compensate the deferment of ongoing tax benefits.